 Wow, only 1 month left and we’ll be on our way to our outreach in Palau.
 Crazy to think how fast our time here in Hawaii is flying by :-( Our last weeks have been packed with teaching, activities, but also illness unfortunately.
 Both Herbert, Marthe and I have been sick and I am in […]

-YWAM’s Belief Tree is a model that is currently being taught – and thought about – at some discipleship training schools.
+The Belief Tree is a simple model that identifies the unseen assumptions we operate with in our lives.
 Let’s see if I can get down the basics of it in 5 minutes WITH you remembering something useful about it (let me know if that worked, by the way).
-Soil: your worldview Basically: […]
+Soil: your worldview Basically: what is real […]

 Are you ready to hear about the miracle God did in my life?
 OK… here’s my story (the long version ;-) ) : Yesterday, Oct 31st 2013, started out rough.
 Herbert and I had a little disagreement, really nothing big, but I felt that because of all the amazing blessings here, the small (not so […]

 Today we had the parent-teacher meetings at the Foundation School, the kids’ school.
 We had all 4 in a row, so ‘ran’ from 1 to another.
 Here are the teacher’s comments: Bente: Strong-willed (oh, really?), but sooooo funny.
 Very social, playing with all kids, above average smart, will probably be a great leader when she […]

 Always something fun and practical going on with the guys from JusticeWater.org: Today we looked at the procedure of how to create a tippy tap.Kr